-History gives you an insight on how historians investigate and interpret the past and provides the tools to examine historical and contemporary sources to determine their reliability and utility.
+History gives you an insight into how historians investigate and interpret the past and provides the tools to examine historical and contemporary sources to determine their reliability and utility.
 This subject allows you to develop the skills of a working historian by understanding the historical key concepts of change, continuity, causation, consequence, significance and perspectives.

 ACTIVITY SHEET – Click to download activities designed to give you a deeper understanding of the subject.